PalmPalm7/CS162-Group13-Clone/doc/project1.md

 ### Rationale
-Data structure modification, reasons are described in `8.priority queue` As for coding, we would not need much coding from swapping from doubly linked list to a priority queue because it is one of the basic tasks we have learned in data structure.
+Data structure modification, reasons are described in `8.priority queue` As for coding, we would not need much coding from swapping from a doubly linked list to a priority queue because it is one of the basic tasks we have learned in data structure.
 As for time complexity, it is explained in `8.priority queue`.
 As for space complexity, doubly linked list and queue both have worst case of O(n).
 We did not modify much since we were basically using the same structure but in a different way.